-You are receiving large numbers of undeliverable or bounce messages you did not send.
+- Receiving large numbers of undeliverable or bounce messages for emails you did not send.

-You are not able to log in to your email account.
+- Not being able to log into your email account.

-Make sure your PC is current with OS updates and anti-virus/malware software.
+- Make sure your PC has the most up-to-date OS updates and antivirus/malware software.

-Depending on how your account has been abused, you might have to contact everyone spammed by your hacked e-mail to advise them that the communications were not legitimate.
+- Depending on the extent to which your account was abused, you may have to contact all email recipients who were spammed by your hacked mailbox to advise them that these communications were not legitimate.

-Set up several e-mail addresses.
-Use your original e-mail address for personal or business communication as you’d normally do.
-Then another e-mail address to communicate with your service provider, since many now ask for an alternative address as added protection.
-Then, use a totally separate e-mail address only for registering for sites, newsletters, online shopping and other services.
+- Set up several email addresses.
+Use your original email address for personal or business communication as you’d normally do, and use an alternative email address to communicate with your service provider, since many now ask for a different address for added protection.
+Then, use yet another email address for registering for websites, newsletters, online shopping and other services.
 In this way, the risk of a possible compromise is spread.

-On a secure PC, log into your e-mail and then check whether or not any of the settings have been changed by a hacker.
-If any of the settings have been altered, delete the new settings.
+- On a secure PC, log into your email and then check if any of the settings have been changed.
+This could indicate that your email account has been hacked, so ensure that if any of the settings have been altered, that you delete these immediately.